-Sydney Safety Trainers
+Sydney Safety Personnel

 Sydney Safety Training is led by Bob Taylor, who spent the first 12 years of his working life as an officer in the Australian Army.
 He started his career as a platoon commander in an infantry battalion, before being accepted into Special Forces.
-After 3 years in the Special Forces Bob was sent on exchange for 2 years with the US Navy’s SEAL Team in San Diego as their Training Cell Officer.
+After 3 years in Perth Bob was sent on exchange for 2 years with the US Navy’s SEAL Team in San Diego as their Training Cell Officer.
 On his return to Australia he was the Adjutant of 1 Commando Regiment.

 Upon leaving the Army in 1982 Bob became a principal of a large retail scuba training company in Sydney.
 Over the past ten years due to market forces he redirected his business from diving to work health and safety.
 Sydney Safety Training has now emerged as one of Sydney’s most professional and progressive WHS training companies.